cpprev/mygit/README.md

 ---

-:pushpin: The Project was made in C++ for the implementation and Bash for the testsuite This project's aim is to learn how git works internally.
+:pushpin: The Project was made in C++ for the implementation and Bash for the testsuite.

+:pushpin: This project's aim is to learn how git works internally.

 ---